By Winfred Quek · CEA R073319H · Published 3 July 2026

 | Fourth Avenue Residences | 99 year leasehold | Approx S$2,388 to S$2,721 psf | Entry approx S$2,345 psf; profit of about 3.2% per annum over 4.4 years, per DecouplingExpertise |

 Figures as reported by New Launches Review, DecouplingExpertise and MyChoiceHomez commentary.
-Dunearn House pricing is an analyst estimate, not a developer price.
+Dunearn House pricing is the actual launch result; other rows remain resale or launch estimates as reported.

 Read the table honestly and two things stand out.
-First, if analyst estimates hold, Dunearn House would launch below the freehold Watten House benchmark but above every leasehold comparable in the wider Bukit Timah area.
+First, Dunearn House launched below the freehold Watten House benchmark but above every leasehold comparable in the wider Bukit Timah area.
 Second, the Fourth Avenue Residences row is a warning, not a comfort: DecouplingExpertise uses it as a cautionary tale of how a high leasehold entry price compresses returns, roughly 3.2% per annum for early buyers.
 Entry price, in their words, is key for a development with few fundamental flaws to contest.
 If you want the general framework first, my guide to freehold versus leasehold in Singapore covers the mechanics.

 What the sceptics get right